ajitonelsonn/EcoLafaek/ecolafaek/README.md

 #### 🗺️ **Interactive Mapping**

 - **Personal Reports**: See all your submitted reports plotted on the map
-- **Waste Hotspots**: Discover environmental problem areas in your community
 - **Location Context**: Understand waste patterns by geographic distribution

 ## 🔍 App Screens